GogoChad/Cyber-Tools/README.md

 ⚠️ **Data Privacy**: Be careful with sensitive data captured during testing.
 Follow responsible disclosure practices.

-### Best Practices

-1. **Use in Isolated Environments**: Test in VMs or isolated networks when possible
-2. **Keep Tools Updated**: Regularly update your tools to get latest features and fixes
-3. **Understand Tools**: Learn what each tool does before using it
-4. **Document Everything**: Keep detailed notes of your testing activities
-5. **Secure Your System**: Your pentesting machine contains sensitive tools and data
-6. **Use VPN/Proxy**: Protect your identity and location when appropriate
-7. **Backup Configuration**: Keep backups of your tool configurations

-### Recommended Practices

 ```bash
 # Create a backup of tool configurations